-Part of that feeling might be because of the rapid rate him and his DineAmic group partners have started to crank out restaurants in Chicago, Bar Siena included.
-Bar Siena is their casual yet hip and trendy Italian restaurant in the West Loop.
-It's a lively place focused on small plates, which makes it a great place to come in small or large groups when you want to go somewhere fun.
+Bar Siena is the casual yet trendy Italian restaurant in the West Loop from the team behind Siena Tavern.
+It’s a lively place focused on small plates, which makes it a great place to come in small or large groups when you want to go somewhere fun.
 While Bar Siena serves solid food, a trip here is really more about the atmosphere as a whole.
-It's Perfect For a variety of things like Girls Night Out, Action at the Bar, or even a First/Early in the Game Date when you need some background noise to get comfortable and break the ice.
+It’s a great spot to visit before going out in the neighborhood, a boozy brunch, or even a date when you need some background noise to break the ice.

-If you're familiar with the groups more formal Siena Tavern in River North, think of Bar Siena as it's younger, cooler, and not as fancy little cousin.
+If you’re familiar with Siena Tavern in River North, think of Bar Siena as it’s younger, cooler, not quite as pricey little cousin.
 You can post up on the first floor which is highlighted by a large square bar, or head upstairs to a table in the more expansive dining area, which is ideal if you have a bigger group.

 The food has a heavy emphasis on pizza and pasta, and a mix of the two should be the focus of your meal.
 Pizza is so important to the Bar Siena crew that they have a custom-made pizza oven from Italy nicknamed Bella, which is kind of the restaurant equivalent of 16 year olds naming their cars.
 We’re into Bella though, because the pizzas she’s firing out will serve you right.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 A good hunk of burrata, cherry tomatoes, coppa, and pickled red onion over a lettuce bed.
 Solid burrata.
 Order at will.

 Escarole, walnuts, pecorino cheese, and dates for a bit of sweetness.
 Another good salad to start.